A-R0n/Big-0/README.md

 > Time Complexity

-- the amount of time it takes to parse through data will effect the runtime of the program.
+    --the amount of time it takes to parse through data will effect the runtime of the program.

     -- O(1) is constant runtime.
 As the data gets bigger.
 The amount of time it takes to retrieve it is the exact same.
 For example, delivering data over an airplane.
     -- O(n) is Linear runtime.
 It will eventually be faster than a constant runtime.

 > Space Complexity

-- when you have a two dimensional array of size nxn, this will require O(n^2)
+    --when you have a two dimensional array of size nxn, this will require O(n^2)

     -- O(n^2) is quadratic runtime.
 The program gets a exponentially slower when the dataset gets bigger.

 > Drop the Constants

-- Big O just describes the rate of increase.
+    -- Big O just describes the rate of increase.
 So you find the derivative of the function to get the runtime.
 O(n) is not always better than 0(n^2)

 > Drop The Non-Dominant Terms